tkxiong/CarND-Vehicle-Detection/README.md

 ## Conclusion

 The image processing pipeline is not efficient.
 It took quite a while to process the video.
 A better method is required to process the image on real-time.

+## Discussion
+* I did not make any changes to the nature of the dataset.
+In order to improve robustness and account for varying conditions, further data augmentation would help.
+* Feature such as indicate the direction of the moving car
+* Using DNN or CNN such as YOLO or R-CNN, which is fast and relatively accurate.